eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Week 6 - Decoder and Encoder Based Language Models.md

 * ![[Pasted image 20240226143902.png|350]]

 ## BERT
-_Popular Encoder language model which was very efficient and was the state-of-the art when it came out_
+_Popular Encoder-only language model which was very efficient and was the state-of-the art when it came out_

 * ![[Pasted image 20240226144153.png|350]]
 * Is pre-trained on two objectives at the same time: Masked language modeling (MLM) and next sentence prediction (NSP)